JetBrains/ring-ui/README.md

 ## Is Lodash or Underscore available?

 Instead of libraries Ring UI uses new features of *ES2015* and beyond provided by [Babel.js](https://babeljs.io) and [core-js](https://github.com/zloirock/core-js/).
-Polyfills `Array.prototype.find` that patch native objects should be imported manually (example: `import 'core-js/modules/es6.array.find';`).
+Polyfills like `Array.prototype.find` that patch native objects should be imported manually (e.g. via `import 'core-js/modules/es6.array.find';`).

 ## Is jQuery available?

-Instead of jQuery Ring UI uses modern DOM APIs, [DOM 4 polyfill](https://github.com/WebReflection/dom4) (should be imported via `import 'dom4;'`) and some handy helpers located in `dom` component.
+Instead of jQuery Ring UI uses modern DOM APIs, [DOM 4 polyfill](https://github.com/WebReflection/dom4) (should be imported via `import 'dom4;'`) and some handy helpers located in `dom` component. `jqLite` is still available for Angular.js components, however its usage is not recommended.

 ## Wallaby support